Best solar panel deals for UK homes — June 2026

 Inverter & monitoring

-• String inverter vs microinverters (roof complexity)
+• String inverter vs microinverters (roof complexity/shading)

 • Warranty and expected lifespan